PrathameshPD/AgroChatbot/README.md

-# 🌾 AgroChatbot: AI-Powered Agricultural Assistant
+# 🌾 AgroChatbot: AI-Powered Agricultural Assistant Chatbot

 AgroChatbot is an advanced AI assistant designed to help farmers and agricultural researchers with crop management, disease diagnosis, and data-driven decision-making.
 Built using a Retrieval-Augmented Generation (RAG) architecture, it leverages specialized knowledge on rice crops to provide accurate and actionable advice.